 Some time ago I published an article on the best DIY Right angle clamp.
-It is certainly a great workshop tool so much needed for a lot of woodworking projects.
-Whether building cabinets, shelves, or furniture the angle clamp is a must.
+It is certainly a great workshop tool that comes in handy for a lot of woodworking projects.
+Whether building cabinets, shelves, or furniture these angle clamps are a must.

 The corner clamp can be used with all types of edges – beveled edges or fragile cutting edges.
-They are very easy to assemble and they maintain a perfect right angle while joining 2 pieces of wood.
+They are very easy to set up and they maintain a perfect right angle when clamping a corner.

 The body contains a routed slot on each side of the square that provides a sufficient area for clamping.
 The inner side of the clamp is also flattened offering additional space for clamping including a drilled hole in the center that can be used for joining mitered corners.